interledger/rafiki/test/performance/README.md

   - [Grafana k6](https://grafana.com/docs/k6/latest/) is used to run performance test scripts against Rafiki.

 - [Running local playground for Rafiki](../../localenv/README.md)
+  - It is recommended to start the local playground with Telemetry running in order to see the impact of a performance test.

-If the local environment isn't running it may be started
+If the local environment isn't running it may be started by using the command `pnpm localenv:compose:telemetry:up`.

 ## Run tests